saving wildlife through volunteering and education DONATE

 PADI CONSERVATION DIVING, MALAYSIA

 Learn to dive with PADI conservation diving at the Perhentian Marine Research Station.
-This is a well-established marine conservation project in partnership with Reef Check Malaysia and the national Marine Parks Department.
+This is a well-established marine conservation project in partnership with Reef Check Malaysia and the National Marine Parks Department.

 Back To Top